 Snoqualmie is a somewhat small city located in the state of Washington.
-With a population of 13,169 people and two constituent neighborhoods, Snoqualmie is the 78th largest community in Washington.
-Much of the housing stock in Snoqualmie was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Snoqualmie economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Snoqualmie, where the median household income is $124,264.00.
+With a population of 13,500 people and two constituent neighborhoods, Snoqualmie is the 78th largest community in Washington.
+Snoqualmie has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Snoqualmie, where the median household income is $136,508.00.

 Snoqualmie home prices are not only among the most expensive in Washington, but Snoqualmie real estate also consistently ranks among the most expensive in America.